tobyond/roda-base-template/README.md

 ```

 In the console, you can:
-- Access all your models and services
+- Access all your models
 - Execute database queries
 - Reload code changes with `reload!`
 - See SQL queries with custom formatting